-Note: If you have already set up your serial ports, line speeds, authorizations and telephone numbers from the Service Processor menus, specify your customized modem configuration files from the service aid.
+Note: If you have already set up your serial ports, line speeds, authorizations and telephone numbers from the SP menus, specify your customized modem configuration files from the service aid.

-If you have not already set up your serial ports, line speeds, authorizations and telephone numbers from the Service Processor menus, you may set them up with the service aids while you specify your customized modem configuration files.
+If you have not already set up your serial ports, line speeds, authorizations and telephone numbers from the SP menus, you may set them up with the service aids while you specify your customized modem configuration files.

-To disable Auto-Reliable Mode testing of the remote modem, use the sample modem configuration file /usr/share/modems/modem f.cfg as a model to modify.
+To disable Auto-Reliable Mode testing of the remote modem, use the sample modem configuration file /usr/share/modems/modem_f.cfg as a model to modify.

 - 1. Find the necessary command in your modem manual. - 2.
-Copy /usr/share/modems/modem_f.cfg to make a new file with the name (for example) modem fx.cfg. - 3.
-In modem_fx.cfg, change the line Send "ATEOT\r" to Send "ATcccEOT\r" where ccc is the added command found in your modem manual.
+Copy /usr/share/modems/modem_f.cfg to a new file with a different name (for example modem_fx.cfg). - 3.
+In the new file (modem_fx.cfg), change the line Send "ATEOT\r" to Send "ATECET\r" where ccc is the added command found in your modem manual.

-Make this change to the third line of each of the following stanzas:
+Change the third line of each of the following stanzas: